Djokovic holds off Tiafoe; Venus hobbles out in Australia - WHIZ News

 Former U.S. Open champion Bianca Andreescu, coming back from 15 months out with injury, became the latest top-10 player to be beaten by Hsieh Su-wei of Taiwan.
 The eighth-seeded Andreescu’s power was no match for Hsieh’s shot-making in a second-round upset, 6-3, 6-2.

-The 20-year-old Canadian seemed befuddled by the 35-year-old Hsieh’s unorthodox game, which includes a two-handed forehand and an unpredictable mix of pace and placement.

-Hsieh is ranked 71st and has a history of inconsistency.
-But she’s 8-2 against top 10 players, including two wins over a reigning No. 1.
+Hsieh is ranked 71st and has a history of inconsistency, but she’s 8-2 against top 10 players.

 “It’s strange.
 I normally feel more excited to play with better players,” Hsieh said.

+Ninth-seeded Petra Kvitova, a two-time Wimbledon champion and the 2019 Australian Open runner-up, lost to Sorana Cirstea and second-seeded Simona Halep narrowly averted an early exit, coming back from 5-2 down in the third set to beat No. 72 Ajla Tomljanovic 4-6, 6-4, 7-5.

-French Open champion Iga Swiatek beat Camila Giorgi 6-2, 6-4 and advanced along with No. 7-seeded Aryna Sabalenka and Ann Li, a 20-year-old American who beat Alize Cornet 6-2, 7-6 (6).
+French Open champion Iga Swiatek beat Camila Giorgi 6-2, 6-4 and advanced along with seventh-seeded Aryna Sabalenka, 2020 Australian Open runner-up Garbiñe Muguruza and Ann Li, a 20-year-old American who beat Alize Cornet 6-2, 7-6 (6).

-Two-time Wimbledon champion Petra Kvitova, the 2019 Australian Open runner-up, lost to Sorana Cirstea 6-4, 1-6, 6-1.
-Garbiñe Muguruza, the Australian Open runner-up last year, defeated Liudmila Samsonova 6-3, 6-1.

 AP Sports Writer Steven Wine in Miami contributed to this report.